• Home

 Monopods are particularly useful for when a photographer is shooting wildlife, events, or sport scenes and needs to move and reposition heavier gear a lot.
 They can also be used to support a microphone or camera boom.
 Some travel monopods are also designed to double as a walking stick and so can be particularly useful for those who do a lot of hiking or backpacking.

 Note that if you are thinking that a monopod sounds useful in some situations, but you still want a tripod, you might consider a tripod that can convert into a monopod.
-For instance, the MeFoto RoadTrip Classic and the VEO 2 GO 265 HCBM are two examples of tripods that can be converted into monopods.
+The 3 Legged Thing Corey 2.0 (above) is one example — its legs detach to form a monopod, which is useful if you only occasionally need monopod functionality without the weight of carrying a separate tool.

 If you are considering a standalone monopod for your travels, here are some to consider: